New York State Department of Civil Service Announces Examinations Open to All Qualified Individuals

 State agencies have an ongoing need for persons qualified for appointment to these positions.
 Therefore, the Department of Civil Service will accept applications at any time and will rate applications whenever additional eligibles are needed.
 It is anticipated that the rating period for this examination will be administered monthly.

-Qualified candidates may file as frequently as once per year, but a new application is required each time.
+Qualified candidates may file as frequently as once every six months, but a new application is required each time.

 New York State is an Equal Opportunity Employer